andy-byers/CalicoDB/doc/design.md

                multiple overflow pages, without affecting the cache too much.)

 ## Write-Ahead Log (WAL)
-Currently, the WAL consists of a single file, written in block-sized chunks.
+Currently, the WAL consists of a single file, written in page-sized chunks.
 It is managed by a pair of constructs: one to read from the file and one to write to it.
 Both constructs operate on WAL records and perform their own caching internally.